PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

-The relationship ``(2 ,0)`` can be derived in two ways: from the incidence relation ``(3, 0)`` by the `skeleton` function, or by the `bbyfacets` function applied to a shape collection of cells and  a shape collection of the edges.
+The relationship ``(2 ,0)`` can be derived in two ways: from the incidence relation ``(3, 0)`` by the `skeleton` function, or by the `ir_bbyridges` function applied to a shape collection of cells and  a shape collection of the edges.